 Where does the series go from here?

 After the critical success of Resident Evil 7: Biohazard, it’s more or less a given that the series will continue with another mainline entry somewhere down the line.
-Nothing has been confirmed about this as of yet, though I’ve no doubt that work has already begun on the title.
+Nothing has been confirmed about this as of yet, though I’ve no doubt that work is well underway for a new title.

 Going to the movies